skybadger/PyObsHub/README.md

 <h1> PyObs Hub  </h1>
-PyObsHub is an attempt to write tsomethign that combines a semi-hiarchical map of avaiulable astronomical instruments (camera, spectrometers, etc) with a set of scheduled and ad-hoc requests sunbmitted by users and scheduled by the server.
+PyObsHub is an attempt to write something that combines a semi-hiarchical map of available astronomical instruments (camera, guider, spectrometer, etc) with a set of scheduled and ad-hoc requests sunbmitted by users and scheduled by the server.
-It is intended for use by a single person over their kit of a single telescope. an astronomy club or society over multiple sets of kit or globally by an umlimited set of users across multiple time zones.
+It is intended for use both by a single person over their kit of a single telescope. an astronomy club or society over multiple distributed sets of kit or globally by an umlimited set of users across multiple time zones.

 It is inspired by :
 <ul>